devuxd/devx.cs.gmu.edu/docs_src/README.md

 ## _pagedata

 The directory contains the data files used in differnt pages.
 These filed are not directly rendered, and they don't need the `layout` property.
 To be consistent, they should specified in which page they are being used through `for` property.

+### galleryPageData

+To add a new image, add the reasonably resized image to `/assets/img/gallery`, and add the location of the image plus a caption to the **same** index of the `images` and `captions` arrays.

 ## _posts